Jesse-Sharp/Sharp2021b/README.md

 - Reproduces inference and information geometry results for the exponential model, estimating unknown parameter _C_(0) and the standard deviation of the data.

+The runtime of each of these scripts is on the order of one minute.

 **The supporting functions and data are:**